13 Essential Godot Features Every 2D Game Developer Should Know (With Recommended Course)

 move_and_slide()

-Input Class Reference (Godot Documentation)
+Input Class Reference (Godot Docs)

 func _process(delta):

-# One-shot actions (jump, attack, menu toggle, etc.)
+# One-shot actions

 if Input.is_action_just_pressed("jump"):